quillcraftsman/lavacactus/README.md

 If you use serve your site will be work on test server and you can use /index.html - links starts with /.
 The other way it's to use browser and index.html static file.
 In this way use index.html in links (without / at the beginning).

-In the [Cactus][cactus_github_page] project you can deploy your site on the different hosting with command deploy:

-    cactus deploy

-In this version this functional hasn't been tested.

 ## Contribute